Tessil/tessil.github.io/_posts/2016-11-01-transactional-operations-scope-guard-list.md

 };
 ```

 We are still missing a way to add a function to our `scope_guard_list`.
-We could use a simple the following code.
+We could use a simple add function like the following.

 ```c++
 template<typename Funct>